Ripped-Kanga/RingCentral-Scripts/README.md

 ## Python3
 Download the latest Python3 binary and install it.

+# Download & Execution
+Clone the repo into a directory and open your terminal in the RingCentral-Scripts folder.

 ## Setup Python Virtual Environment (Optional)
 ### Linux & Mac
 `python3 -m venv /path/to/new/virtual/environment`.